martyav/nibPractice/README.md

 ![](https://cloud.githubusercontent.com/assets/19174201/21375286/68cc004e-c6fa-11e6-96d0-422b4efd3f10.png)

 The same deal if you try to set the color for the card in the storyboard -- you won't see the color you set there.
 Instead, you'll see the color you set in the nib.
-On the other hand, if you don't set the width and height for your card somewhere, the background will stretch to match the dimensions of whatever is on the storyboard -- but the color still won't match.
+On the other hand, if you don't explicitly set the width and height for your card, the background will stretch to match the dimensions of whatever is on the storyboard -- but the color still won't match.

 ![](https://cloud.githubusercontent.com/assets/19174201/21375284/68cb6878-c6fa-11e6-9e3a-eb2677a9dca8.png)

 ![](https://cloud.githubusercontent.com/assets/19174201/21375328/c788a5e2-c6fa-11e6-97f4-0fb563c178f4.png)

-### Filling in your labels in the view controller
+### Filling in your labels & positioning your card in the view controller
 Depending on the kind of stuff you're displaying inside your custom nib, you may want to also do some display stuff inside the view controller.

 We're making cards, and we don't want to hardcode the labels to display any one thing, so we'll put text inside the labels by calling the custom view's label properties inside viewDidLoad()

 This is more or less the same kind of stuff as populating table cells.
 You set the labels via the label's text property.
-You can also position them programatically.
+You can also position the card programatically.

 ![](https://cloud.githubusercontent.com/assets/19174201/21375005/a36b9a90-c6f8-11e6-80a0-acf71988e101.png)

 ![](https://cloud.githubusercontent.com/assets/19174201/21375309/8ddd2160-c6fa-11e6-86b1-d4f2ab21e628.png)